slakeyj/slakeyj.github.io/git.md

 Version Control allows you to revisit different versions of a file by recording those changes.

+Types of Version Control:

+- Local Version Control: One database on your hard drive that stores changes to files.

+- Centralized Version Control System (CVCS): A single server storing all changes and versions of files which can then be accessed by different clients.

+- Distributed Version Control System (DVCS):  Allows clients to create mirrored repositories.
+This helped to eliminate the weakness of a CVCS's one centralized point.

 ## What is Git?

 - Git is a distributed version control system (DVCS) that stores data in a file system made up of snapshots.